-TRI is leveraging artificial intelligence advances artificial intelligence to expand the boundaries of discovering new materials that will result in smaller, lighter, more powerful and less costly advanced batteries and hydrogen fuel cells.
+TRI is leveraging artificial intelligence advances to expand the boundaries of discovering new materials that will result in smaller, lighter, more powerful and less costly advanced batteries and hydrogen fuel cells.

-We are building tools and capabilities for designing new materials rapidly in the future in collaboration with several leading research institutions.
+We are building tools and capabilities for designing new materials rapidly in the future by collaborating with several leading research institutions.

 Artificial intelligence (AI) and machine learning (ML) are the foundation of TRI’s advanced technologies used in automated driving, robotics and materials discovery.
 We use deep learning models to improve the “3 P’s” — Perception, Prediction, Planning — of cars and robots by better understanding the world, anticipating how it might change and enabling decision making.